 The recoverability of the carrying values of long-lived assets, including amortizable intangible assets, is assessed whenever, in management's judgment, events or changes in circumstances indicate that the carrying value of such asset groups may not be recoverable based on estimated future cash flows.
 If this assessment indicates that the carrying values will not be recoverable, as determined based on undiscounted cash flows over the remaining useful lives, an impairment loss is recognized.
 The impairment loss equals the excess of the carrying value over the fair value of the asset group.
-The fair value of the asset group is based on prices of similar assets, if available, or discounted cash flows.

 In performing this analysis, the first step is to review asset groups at the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities.
 For each asset group, we compare its carrying value to estimates of undiscounted future cash flows.
 We use a variety of underlying assumptions to estimate these future cash flows, including assumptions relating to future economic market conditions, rates, occupancy levels, costs and expenses and capital expenditures.
 The estimates are consistent with those used for purposes of our goodwill impairment test, as further discussed in Goodwill and Other Intangible Assets, below.
 Based on the assessment, if the carrying values of certain of our asset groups are determined to not be recoverable, we proceed to the second step.
 In this step, we compare the fair value of the respective asset group to its carrying value.
-The fair value of the asset groups are based on prices of similar assets, as applicable, or discounted cash flows.
-Our estimate of the fair value requires us to use significant unobservable inputs, representative of Level 3 fair value measurements, including numerous assumptions with respect to future circumstances, such as industry and/or local market conditions that might directly impact each of the asset groups' operations in the future, and are therefore uncertain.
+The fair value of the asset groups are based on prices of similar assets, if available, or discounted cash flows.
+Our estimate of the fair value requires us to use significant unobservable inputs, representative of Level 3 fair value measurements, including numerous assumptions with respect to future circumstances, such as industry and/or local market conditions that might directly impact each of the asset groups' operations in the future.

-Please see Note 4 - Impairment Charges for a discussion of impairment charges we recognized in 2018, 2017 and 2016 related to our long-lived assets.
+Please see Note 4 - Impairment Charges for a discussion of impairment charges we recognized in 2019, 2018 and 2017 related to our long-lived assets.